 - Our gender reveal cake at Week 12: I had blood drawn for the Non-Invasive Pre-Natal Test which checks for your chances of certain genetic disorders and you can also find out the sex of the baby.
 All of our work came back normal and I had a local bakery, Charles Street Bakery make us a gender reveal cake.
 Tom and I cut into it together one night to find out we were having a baby GIRL!

 - Witch’s Hazel Face Toner: I’ve been trying to clean up my beauty routine and switch to more natural skin care products and have been using this Witch’s Hazel for awhile.
 It acts as a moisturizer and keeps your skin super soft too.
-Now I still haven’t found a great natural remedy for my teenage girl acne I’m experiencing though…..
+I’m still looking for the best treatment for my teenage acne.

 Food Aversions and Dislikes: